eztips-logo

 France Looks Built for Long Tournaments

-The hard facts back that up.
-France won the 2018 World Cup and then reached the 2022 final, which means they made the last two World Cup finals.
-FIFA’s coverage of France’s modern run also highlights that no team had a better record since the tournament expanded to 32 teams than France heading into that 2022 final cycle.
+The hard facts back up this aura of invincibility.
+France won the 2018 World Cup and followed it up with a 2022 final appearance, marking a period of sustained dominance rarely seen in the modern era.
+FIFA’s data-driven coverage of France’s modern run highlights a staggering statistic: no team has maintained a better win percentage since the tournament expanded to 32 teams than Les Bleus heading into the 2022 cycle.

-That is why France remains one of the strongest answers to the 2026 FIFA World Cup favorite to win prediction question.
-Tournament football rewards teams that know how to manage ugly moments.
-France has shown that habit already.
-It can control tempo, strike in transition, and still carry enough individual quality to bail itself out when a match starts to drift.
+That is why France remains one of the most authoritative answers to the 2026 FIFA World Cup favorite to win prediction question.
+Tournament football at this level rewards teams that know how to manage "ugly" moments.
+France has mastered this habit; they can control the tempo against elite opposition, strike like lightning in transition, and still carry enough individual quality to bail themselves out when a match starts to drift.

 England Is No Longer Just a “Maybe”